 - Complete protein supplying all eight essential amino acids – fish, eggs, chicken, and grass-fed meats high in omega-3 fatty acids. ( combining legumes with grains or nuts, quinoa and amaranth are complete protein options.)

 - Low saturated fats – minimising saturated fats of all types

 - High omega-3 long-chain fatty acids

-Stress-reducing activities (walking, meditation, yoga, hobbies, enjoy time with friends and family)
+- Stress-reducing activities (walking, meditation, yoga, hobbies, enjoying time with friends and family)